 - “Reduced mileage awards,” which give certain American Airlines card holders discounts from rotating origins and destinations

-Add to this the fact that American Airlines is infamous for releasing very few “MileSAAver” seats and you can conclude that American Airlines is essentially charging whatever it wants while keeping its award chart.
-Who knows how long it will be before they follow Delta and United Airlines by throwing out their chart altogether?
+Add to this the fact that American Airlines is infamous for releasing very few “MileSAAver” seats and you can conclude that American Airlines is essentially charging whatever it wants whenever it wants.

-Because US airlines are ignoring their award charts and essentially charging whatever they want, you’re better off collecting bank points like Chase Ultimate Rewards points, AMEX Membership Rewards points, and Capital One miles.
+Because U.S. airlines are ignoring their award charts and essentially charging whatever they want, you’re better off collecting bank points like Chase Ultimate Rewards, American Express points and Capital One rewards.

 Here’s why you should collect these points instead of airline miles:

-- With these points, you KNOW what value to expect from them all the time (for example, if you have the Chase Sapphire Reserve, your points will always be worth 1.5 cents when you book travel through the Chase Travel Portal)
+- With these points, you can know what value to expect from them all the time (for example, if you have the Chase Sapphire Reserve®, your points will always be worth 1.5 cents when you book travel through the Chase Travel Portal)

-- You can use the points to purchase a ticket, so your travel goals don’t have to be married to a certain airline
+- You can use the points to purchase a ticket (instead of booking an award flight), so your travel goals don’t have to be married to a certain airline

 - You also have the option to transfer these points to a large number of airlines (you can compare the cash price of a flight against the price of an award flight to see which is a better deal)